articnel/kohana3docs/guide/kohana301/start/prereqs/mvc.md

 	// Good.
 Just pass the error to the view, and let it render it.
 	$this->request->response = View::factory('foobar',array('error'='Not found'));

-	// Acceptable, but only as if used temporarily for debugging echo Kohana::debug($foo);
+	// Only use temporarily for debugging
+	echo Kohana::debug($foo);
 ~~~